 3. Eat New England Clam Chowder

-The 2019 Chowderfest winner was the Willow Street Tavern in Hyannis.
-Give them a try!
-Otherwise, some of my favorite places to get a cup of chowder on Cape Cod:
+Some of my favorite places to get a cup of chowder on Cape Cod:

 4. Watch 4th of July Parades & Fireworks

-When I was a little girl, I believed the 4th of July only happened on Cape Cod and everyone came here to celebrate.
+When I was a little girl, I believed the 4th of July only happened on Cape Cod, and everyone came here to celebrate.

-It seemed like the whole country convened here to line the sidewalks to watch me parade down Main Street in Centerville with my Girl Scout troop.
+It seemed like the whole country convened here to line the sidewalks and watch me parade down Main Street in Centerville with my Girl Scout troop.
 Later that night, they all carried blankets in their arms, strapped beach chairs to their back, and pulled babies in Radio Flyers down to the beach by my house to watch the fireworks.

 Local Tip: When the conditions are just right, you can sit on a bayside beach in Truro and see fireworks displays from Provincetown all the way to Barnstable.
 Weather and schedules need to line up for this but when it does, it’s a sight to see!